Chono people: Demise

 The Chono largely disappear from the historical record after the 18th century, but sporadic references remained.
 Thomas Bridges reported having met Chonos in the late 19th century.
 Alberto Achacaz Walakial, himself a Kawésqar born around 1929, claimed to have met Chonos when young.
 Writer Benjamín Subercaseaux visited Taitao Peninsula in 1946 reporting having seen footsteps and fresh human feces he thought indicated that nomadic Chono, as known from the historical record, still existed.
 Ricardo Vásquez led an expedition in 2006 to remote parts of Taitao Peninsula partly motivated by possible indications that Chono were still living in isolation there.

 In 1743, members of the cabildo of Castro explained the decline of the Chono that had settled in Jesuit missions as caused by a shortage of women.
 Historian Rodolfo Urbina Burgos follows up on this thought and argues the Chono as a whole went extinct as a distinctive group because of a chronic shortage of women.
 Urbina Burgos argues this meant Chono were being married to indigenous women of Veliche, Caucahué, or Payo stock.
 Thus the Chono miscegenated and assimilated into the indigenous cultures of Chiloé by replacement of women.
 Chono women were responsible for diving in cold waters for shellfish, and this may have been the cause of a short life expectancy among them.
-Chonos who fled south of Taitao Peninsula in the 18th century may have ended up being miscegenated into the Kawésqar.
+Chonos who fled south of Taitao Peninsula in the 18th century may have ended up being absorbed into the Kawésqar.

 Inhabitants in the island of Laitec, which has strong historical links to the Chono, have an indigenous genetic admixture averaging 80%.
-It is not known to which extent miscegenated descendants of Chono in this island retain aspects of Chono culture.
+It is not known to which extent miscegenated descendants of Chono on this island retain aspects of Chono culture.
 The custom of the inhabitants of Melinka to bring dogs on board in their travels may be rooted in Chono traditions.